-Because of our size, the complexity of our products, and the depth, breadth, and constant evolution of our supply chain, it is difficult to identify actors upstream from our direct suppliers.
-Accordingly, we participate in industry-wide initiatives as described above.
+Because of PSI's size, the complexity of its products, and the depth, breadth, and constant evolution of its supply chain, it is difficult to identify actors upstream from the Company's direct suppliers.
+Accordingly, the Company participates in industry-wide initiatives as described above.

-We have identified 642 direct suppliers.
-We rely on these suppliers to provide us with information about any Conflict Minerals contained in the components supplied to us including their source.
-Our direct suppliers are similarly reliant upon information provided by their suppliers.
-Many of the largest suppliers are also SEC registrants and subject to the Rule.
+PSI has identified six hundred twenty-nine (629) direct suppliers.
+The Company relies on these suppliers to provide it with information about any Conflict Minerals contained in the components supplied to the Company including their source.
+PSI's direct suppliers are similarly reliant upon information provided by their suppliers.
+Many of the largest suppliers are also SEC registrants and subject to Rule 13p-1.